Reading and Phonics

 At Throckley Primary we use Read Write Inc. which is a structured phonics programme designed to help all children learn to read fluently and at speed so they can focus on developing their skills in comprehension, vocabulary and spelling.
 The programme is designed for Reception to Year 2 children and is used, where necessary, as an intervention programme for children in Years 3 and 4.
 Children learn the 44 common sounds in the English language and how to blend them to read and spell.

 At Throckey Primary School, we firmly believe that reading is the key that unlocks the whole curriculum so the ability to efficiently decode is essential.
 Read Write Inc. sessions occur each day in Reception and KS1, as the continuity and pace of the programme is key to accelerating the progress of children’s reading development.
-In KS2, those children who are still accessing phonics will receive daily phonics lessons each week in small groups.
+In KS2, those children who are still accessing phonics will receive daily phonics lessons each day in small groups, as well as Fast Track Phonics daily to support catch up.

 Through Read Write Inc, we aim to teach all children to: